wildfly/quickstart/ejb-security-jaas/README.md

 4. Next, change the exported realm so that it now uses the legacy role mappers as defined in the legacy `JAAS` security domain.

-    Make sure you are still in the root directory of this quickstart, and run the following command, replacing WILDFLY_HOME with the path to your server:
+    Make sure you are still in the root directory of this quickstart, and run the following command, replacing ${jboss.home.name}
+    with the path to your server:

-        For Linux: WILDFLY_HOME/bin/jboss-cli.sh --connect --file=enable-role-mappers.cli
+        For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=enable-role-mappers.cli
-        For Windows: WILDFLY_HOME\bin\jboss-cli.bat --connect --file=enable-role-mappers.cli
+        For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=enable-role-mappers.cli
     You should see the following result when you run the script:

         {